Infant Optics DXR-8 Review

-The Infant Optics earned a 5 of 10 for the range.
-For indoor range, the Optics worked up to 4 walls and 65 ft.
-The Philips Avent SCD630, the best-dedicated monitor in the group, worked up to 5 walls and 92 feet.
-In our open field test, Infant Optics worked up to 600 ft and began breaking up at around 650 ft.
+The Infant Optics has an average indoor range working up to 4 walls and 65 ft.
+Infant Optics worked up to 600 ft in our open field test and began breaking up at around 650 ft.
 We lost all signal at 750 ft.

 Audio / Visual

-The Optics earned a 5 of 10 for sound clarity with a maximum decibel level of 86 dB.
+The Optics has an average sound clarity with a maximum decibel level of 86 dB.
 The sound clarity is better than most of the competition, and we did not experience any distortion, echo, or interference during testing.
 However, it doesn't offer sound activation or sensitivity adjustment, so you need to set the volume on the parent unit at 1 or 2 to cut the background noise.
-However, doing this could result in sound sleepers failing to wake when the baby starts to cry.
+However, this could result in sound sleepers failing to wake when the baby starts to cry.

-The Optics also earns a 5 of 10 for video quality.
-The daytime images are not bad, with color that is slightly darker than the real color in the baby's room.
+The Optics has below-average video quality than the top-ranked video baby monitors we tested.
+The daytime images are not bad, with slightly darker colors than the real color in the baby's room.
 The letters on the eye chart are a bit fuzzy, but they tend to clear up when you zoom in, which also lets you see the baby's eyes and facial expression.
-Night vision is a little darker than average, but using the zoom feature helps make things clearer and more evenly lit.
+Night vision is a little darker than average, but the zoom feature helps make things clearer and more evenly lit.
 The image itself has decent contrast for night vision but is a little fuzzy around the edges.

 Ease of Use

 The user interface for the Optics is one of the easiest to navigate.
-It has simple and straightforward buttons.
+It has straightforward buttons.
 It does have a shortcut button for volume and brightness, but the shortcut is almost the same as going through the menu features, so we still wish it had buttons outside the menu options on the body of the parent unit.
-Maybe the only downside reported by testers was a choppiness to the pan of the camera after a few weeks continued use.
-The image didn't seem to match with the navigation on the screen.
-This navigation problem requires turning the device off and back on to fix.
+Maybe the only downside reported by testers was a choppiness to the pan of the camera after a few weeks of continued use.
+The image didn't seem to match the navigation on the screen.
+This navigation problem requires turning the device off and back on to fix it.

-The Optics earned an 8 of 10 for battery life, with a runtime of 11.5 hours in our tests.
+The Optics has a fairly impressive battery life, with a runtime of 11.5 hours in our tests.
 The monitor parent device has a rechargeable Li-ion battery that Infant Optics claims will run 10 hrs on standby mode and 6.5 with the screen on continuously.
-Given that we experienced a longer run time, we feel the manufacturer claims are probably accurate enough for parents to trust.
+Given that we experienced a longer run time, we feel the manufacturer's claims are probably accurate enough for parents to trust.

-The Infant Optics earned a 5 of 10 for the features metric.
+The Infant Optics is average for the features metric.
 This parent unit screen is a fairly standard 3.5 in and pairs with up to 4 cameras (sold separately).
-It does not offer a belt clip or other feature for wearing the unit.
+It does not offer a belt clip or other features for wearing the unit.

 The main feature that makes Infant Optics unique is the additional lens you can manually place on the camera.
 This "zoom" lens allows for a closer look at the baby, but we aren't sure it is a handy tool unless you use it as a permanent part of the camera so you can place the camera further from your baby for a decrease in EMF exposure.
 Otherwise, we think most parents are unlikely to use it rather than regularly adding and removing it to the camera.
 It certainly isn't something you can do for a better look while the baby is sleeping.